Albinaria species in Crete

 A. janisadana Loosjes 1955

-After having worked through the revisions of Welter-Schultes (2000, 2010), in which several species have been united with other ones, I see no reason to change the rank of the species (Nordsieck 2017, this website).
+After having worked through the revisions of Welter-Schultes (2000, 2010), in which several species have been united with other ones, I see no reason to change the rank of the species (Nordsieck 2017, this article part III).

 A survey of all known Albinaria taxa from Crete with pictures was given by Kittel & Hirschfelder (2018).